DeadThread/starsync/README.md

 python app.py

-Access the web interface at http://localhost:5454 Configuration Variables
+The app will be accessible at http://localhost:5454

     | Variable                 | Description                                                   | Default / Notes           |
     | ------------------------ | ------------------------------------------------------------- | ------------------------- |